kumbulanit/t-sql/sql trainning/untitled/module 7/Lab_Using_DML_to_Modify_Data.md

 SELECT
     TestCategory,
     COUNT(*) AS TotalTests,
-    SUM(CASE WHEN Status = 'PASS' THEN 1 ELSE 0 END) AS PassedTests,
+    SUM(CASE WHEN IsActive = 'PASS' THEN 1 ELSE 0 END) AS PassedTests,
-    SUM(CASE WHEN Status = 'FAIL' THEN 1 ELSE 0 END) AS FailedTests,
+    SUM(CASE WHEN IsActive = 'FAIL' THEN 1 ELSE 0 END) AS FailedTests,
-    SUM(CASE WHEN Status = 'ERROR' THEN 1 ELSE 0 END) AS ErrorTests,
+    SUM(CASE WHEN IsActive = 'ERROR' THEN 1 ELSE 0 END) AS ErrorTests,
     AVG(ExecutionTime) AS AvgExecutionTimeMS
 FROM TestResults
 GROUP BY TestCategory